lab596/SonicLink/user_stories.md

   - A message will be shown with the error explaining to please choose a timestamp that matches the lyrics as well as select a moment within the song's duration.

 A searched song is not present in our Dataset.
-  - A message will be shown saying we couldnt find that song, suggest search tips (ie. please check the tittle and spelling).
+  - A message will be shown saying we couldn't find that song, suggest search tips (ie. please check the title and spelling).

 A user tries to enter a challenge submission after the window closes.
   - A message will be shown with that explains the challenge window has closed and show when the window closed.